Learning Context-Adaptive Task Constraints for Robotic Manipulation: LEARNING ADAPTIVE TASK CONSTRAINTS FROM DEMONSTRATION

 Here, we propose an approach that automatically derives task constraints from data recorded in user demonstrations.
 By recording the data in varying contexts we are able to generalize task constraints to novel situations.
 Figure~\ref{fig:wbc_learning} shows the general idea of the approach.

-\begin{enumerate} \item We assume that the kinematic model of the robot is known, as well as a number of task-relevant coordinate systems that have to be selected by the user in advance (e.g., the robot base, end effector or the coordinate frame of a certain object).
-We refer to these coordinate system as \textit{task frames}, according to~\cite{Finkemeyer2004}. \item We perform $D$ user demonstrations in the form of kinesthetic teaching for each context.
-For each demonstration we record the relative pose $\mathbf{x}$ and twist $\mathbf{v}$ for each pair of task frames.
-Each of these pose/twist trajectories create a time-dependent 6D-candidate task constraint with associated soft task priority $\mathbf{w}$ according to Equation (\ref{eq:pose_control}) and (\ref{eq:opt_problem}). \item We model the joint probability distribution of task constraints and context variables as a Dirichlet Process Gaussian Mixture Model (DP-GMM) \item We reproduce task constraints and their respective priorities using in a novel, previously unseen context using Gaussian Mixture Regression (GMR) \end{enumerate}
+\begin{enumerate} \item We assume that the kinematic model of the robot is known, as well as a number of task-relevant coordinate frames that have to be selected by the user in advance (e.g., the robot base, end effector or the coordinate frame of a certain object).
+We refer to these coordinate systems as \textit{task frames}, according to~\cite{Finkemeyer2004}. \item We perform $D$ user demonstrations in the form of kinesthetic teaching for each context.
+In general, the context may vary with respect to time.
+However, here we assume that the context remains constant throughout a single demonstration.
+In each demonstration we record the task constraints $(\mathbf{x}(t),\mathbf{v}(t))$ for each pair of task frames.
+Both, the pose $\mathbf{x}$ and twist $\mathbf{v}$ are represented as 6D arrays (see section~\ref{sec:learning_preprocessing} for details).